Cargo Lashing and Securing Services in Vietnam

 1. Cargo review: We check cargo description, dimensions, weight, photos, packing list and securing requirements.

-2. Work scope clarification: We confirm whether the job requires chain lashing, wire lashing, dunnage, chocking, welding, sea fastening, survey or other support.
+2. Work scope review: We confirm whether the job requires chain lashing, wire lashing, dunnage, chocking, welding-related securing work, survey attendance or other field work.

-4. Port and vessel coordination: We support communication with agent, port, master, chief officer or vessel representative where required.
+4. Vessel and port follow-up: We follow agent, port, master, chief officer, surveyor or vessel representative where required.

 Why Work with SVC Marine for Cargo Lashing in Vietnam

-Our cargo lashing and securing support is suitable for clients who need:
+Our cargo lashing and securing services are suitable for clients who need:

 • Project cargo lashing in Vietnam